akosiorek/akosiorek.github.io/_notes/2019-06-12-stacked_capsule_autoencoders.markdown

 # Where do we get capsule parameters from?
 Above, we define a _generative process_ that can transform object and part capsule activations into images.
 But to obtain capsule activations describing a particular image, we need to run some sort of inference.
-In this case, we will just use neural networks to amortize inference.
+In this case, we will just use neural networks to amortize inference, like in a VAE, ([see this post for more details on VAEs](http://akosiorek.github.io/ml/2018/03/14/what_is_wrong_with_vaes.html)).
 In other words, neural nets will predict capsule activations directly from the image.
 We will do this in two stages.
 Firstly, given the image, we will have a neural net predict pose parameters and presence probabilities for every part from our learnable bank of parts.